Rent safe and private dog parks hosted by locals

 Introductory Guide to Dog Behavior thumbnail

-Dog behavior is a fascinating and complicated field.
-You’re not alone if you’ve ever caught yourself wondering “why on earth does my dog do this?” or “what could they mean by that?” — and we’re here to help!
+Dog behavior is a fascinating, complicated, and often confusing field.
+You’re not alone if you’ve ever caught yourself wondering “why on earth does my dog do this?” or “what could my puppy mean by that?” or (let's be real) "please, how do I get them to stop?"

-While many articles here on the Sniffspot blog are devoted to helping pet parents better understand their canine companions, the goal of this specific post is to:
+Many articles here on the Sniffspot blog are devoted to helping pet parents better understand their canine companions.
+The goal of the below post is to:

 Barking: What does it mean when your dog barks?

 Dog barks can mean a variety of different things depending on pitch, duration, frequency, and context.
-A dog may bark for many reasons: to warn us, to tell us they are excited, to invite play, to communicate fear, to protect their perceived territory, and more.
+A dog may bark for many reasons: to warn us (this was one of the first reasons our human ancestors domesticated dogs), tell us they're excited, invite play, communicate fear, protect their perceived territory, and more.

 Dog barking pitch

-Low-pitched sounds typically indicate threats or the possibility of aggression — think of a dog’s growl.
+Low-pitched sounds typically indicate threats or the possibility of aggression.
+Think of a dog’s deep growl.

-Conversely, higher sounds (like a dog’s whimper) mean “I am no threat, it’s safe to approach me.”
-They can also suggest surprise, fear, or pain.
+Conversely, higher sounds (like a puppy's soft whimper) often mean "I am no threat".
+These vocalizations can also suggest surprise, fear, or pain—like if your furry friend yelps when you accidentally step on their paw.

 Dog barking duration

-The longer the sound, “the more likely that the dog is making a conscious decision about the nature of the signal and his next behaviors” according to Dr. Stanley Coren, author of How to Speak Dog: Mastering the Art of Dog-Human Communication.
-What he means by this is that a dog who barks for an extended period is probably aware of what they are doing rather than just acting out of subconscious instinct or surprise.
+The longer the sound, “the more likely that the dog is making a conscious decision about the nature of the signal and his next behaviors” says to Dr. Stanley Coren, author of How to Speak Dog: Mastering the Art of Dog-Human Communication.
+What does he mean by this?
+A dog who barks for an extended period of time—like multiple drawn-out woofs in a row—is probably aware of what they are doing, rather than acting out of subconscious instinct or surprise.

 Dog barking frequency